Tag: knowledge

 Lord, we see the world divided around us, and even in your body.
 Help us to be unifiers, so that your body is one, and so that the world may be one.
 Amen.

-1) Have you have been told you have a particular or grace form the ?
-If not, will you commit to prayerfully ask the Holy Spirit to guide you in discovering it?
+1) Have you have been told you have a particular or form the Holy Spirit?
+If not, will you commit to prayerfully the Holy Spirit to guide you in discovering it?

 2) If you are aware of your gift or grace, how have you used it to build up the body and unite it?